Annywm/SummaryTable/README.md

 You can install the development version of SummaryTable like so:

-Package installation can be done directly by calling`devtools::install_github("annywm/SummaryTable")`
+Package installation can be done directly by calling`devtools::install_github("stat545ubc-2025/summary_table")`

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem:s

 ``` r
 library(SummaryTable)